Protect your business and your employees from sextortion scams.

 Occasionally, attackers are more straightforward, using threatening subject lines:

 - You are my victim

 - This is my last warning email@example.com

 Industries Most Targeted By Sextortion

-Barracuda’s research identifies education as the industry most frequently targeted by sextortion and blackmail, making up the majority of attacks.
-Government employees are the second largest targets of sextortion.
+Barracuda’s research identifies education as the industry most frequently targeted by sextortion and extortion, making up the majority of attacks.
+Government employees are the second-largest targets of sextortion.
 Business services organizations were the third-most-targeted industry.